jbhopkins/bioxtasraw/docs/source/tutorial/s2_gnom.rst

     *   *Note:* |Dmax| is in units of Å.

 #.
-Return the |Dmax| value to that found by DATGNOM by clicking the "Auto Dmax" button.
+Return the |Dmax| value to that found by RAW by clicking the "Auto Dmax" button.
     |Dmax| should be 102.
 By default, GNOM forces the P(r) function to zero at |Dmax|.
     For a high quality data set and a good choice of |Dmax|, P(r) should go to zero naturally.
 Change the “Force to 0 at Dmax” option to “N”.